PurrNet/PurrDocs/readme/compatibility.md

 # 💻 Compatibility

-PurrNet is/should be compatible with every system, and even allows for cross-platform networking.
-The modular transport layer allows you to easily "plug n' play" with the target transports you need, and the Composite transport allows you to utilize multiple transports at once.
+PurrNet supports every major platform, and the modular transport layer makes it easy to plug in the right transport for your target platform.
+The [Composite Transport](../systems-and-modules/transports/composite-transport.md) even allows you to use multiple transports at once for cross-platform networking.

 ✅ **PC**\
 ✅ **Linux**\
 ✅ **Mac**\
 ✅ **Android**\
-✅ **IOS**\
+✅ **iOS**\
 ✅ **WebGL**\
 ✅ **Nintendo Switch**\
-✅ **Playstation consoles**\
+✅ **PlayStation consoles**\
 ✅ **Xbox consoles**\
 ✅ **Dedicated server**\
 ✅ **Local server**